Evaluation Results Now Published

-We are currently funded by Gloucestershire Clinical Commissioning Group and Public Health, Gloucestershire and are part of an initiative to reduce unnecessary demand on vital health services.
+We are currently funded by Gloucestershire Clinical Commissioning Group and are part of an initiative to reduce unnecessary demand on vital health services.
 Training and resources are currently free to Gloucestershire schools and we are establishing links with other authorities, CCGs and schools who would like to become involved in this innovative approach to health resilience.
 Please contact us if you would like to know more.

 We live in a climate where many worry about health and we often assume that perfect health is attainable.
 When we are unwell, the medical services should be able to fix us.